All Articles

 When should I take my child to the doctor for stomach pain?

-Stomach pain in children is usually nothing to worry about.
-But, if your child experiences any of the following symptoms, schedule an appointment with your child's pediatrician to determine the cause of your child's pain:
+Stomach pain in children by itself is usually nothing to worry about.
+But, if your child has any of the following other symptoms, schedule an appointment with your child's pediatrician:

 • Constipation that is becoming frequent